PowerShellCrack/PSAIBDeploymentToolkit/README.md

 ## recommended

 If you are contributing or using the code.
-Please create a copy of the Settings.json file in control folder and name it something like _Settings-\<user\>\.json_. (keep the **Settings-** in the filename); this file will be ignored during pull request.
+Please create a copy of the _Settings.json_ file in control folder and name it something like _Settings-\<user\>\.json_. (keep the **Settings-** in the filename); this file will be ignored during pull request.
 > You don't want your secrets to be public.

 ## Scripts

 - **BuildAIBTemplate.ps1** <-- Main script to build aib template
-- **InvokeScriptsOnAzureVM.ps1.ps1** <-- designed to run post configs using Powershell extension NOT WORKING / TESTING
+- **InvokeScriptsOnAzureVM.ps1** <-- designed to run post configs using Powershell extension NOT WORKING / TESTING
 - **PrepareAIBMDTEnv.ps1** <-- Starting to work AIB configurator.
 NOT WORKING / TESTING

 ## Examples